 Murray also bodily harms his subordinate colleagues.

 Bill Murray is a cartoon villain who never stops talking.
 He’s not acting, he’s behaving.
 There is no differentiation between his characters here and in Ghostbusters or Groundhog Day.
 I’m sure this is hugely entertaining but the effect of this is that it I have no idea if his character is good at his job.
-He also delivers every single line with a deadpan dry sarcasm that makes me doubt that he believes anything he’s saying.
+He also delivers every line with a deadpan dry sarcasm that makes me doubt that he believes anything he’s saying.
 Is he bluffing?
-Does he hate his job?
-I have no idea what he’s thinking at any given point.
+Does he hate being an executive?
+I have no idea what he’s thinking.

 He also shouts a lot.
 He shouts when he’s angry, when he’s confused, when he’s stressed, when he’s trying to be intimidating, it’s exhausting.